 There a miles and miles of pristine beaches to choose from (we loved Mirissa and Arugam Bay), but head inland for close encounters with wild elephants, mountain peaks with stunning views that even our 2 and 3-year-old could climb, and hidden temples to explore.
 With lots of family homestays (with toys!) dotted around, fun and friendly locals, and cheap travel, food and accommodation, we reckon Sri Lanka is a definite winner for young travelling families!”
 Sri Lanka Itinerary with young kids.

 Keri from Our Globetrotters – “Road tripping around Jordan was simply amazing, I can’t believe we lived in the Middle East for so many years before taking this adventure.
 From Tala Bay and the Red Sea in the south, through to the Lost City of Petra, ancient Roman City Jerash in the North to floating in the Dead Sea.
 Fears that the kids would be ‘bored’ on a trip like this were quickly quelled when we hit the great outdoors and they started exploring.
 Ancient crusader castles were a real highlight for them as well as camping under the stars in the Wadi Rum Desert.”
 A Jordan highlights itinerary for families.

 Cathy from Mummy Travels – “Our trip to Oman was something of a spontaneous decision – looking for October sunshine with a bit of exploring that we could squeeze into a week of half term school holidays.
 But our trip exceeded all our expectations, starting from our first morning spotting wild dolphins to exploring the desert dunes, watching turtles hatch on a beach, paddling in wadis, watching the sun set over the mountains and exploring historic forts.
 It felt like we packed a month of adventure into six days, with welcoming smiles at every point.”
 9 reasons to visit Oman.

-2018 family holiday ideas – Africa
+2019 family holiday ideas Africa

 Karen from Mini Travellers – “Rwanda for us.
 Not only the most incredible two weeks full of experiences for all the family but a real turning point in travel for us, realising the girls love meeting people and understanding their lives too.
 Watching them in the local schools with the children warmed my heart.”
 Family holiday in Rwanda: 14 day adventure.

 Lisa from Flip Flop Globetrotters – “We stayed in Dahab.
 Egypt for 5 weeks this fall.
 Such an amazing place.
 We’ve been coming there for at least 10 years now and still love it.
 Usually we don’t visit destinations more than once because there’s still so much to see in the world, but Dahab is different.
 Beautiful nature, lovely people, great scuba diving and plenty of other activities.
 Definitely a destination for your bucket list!”
 10 reasons to visit Dahab, Egypt.

 Yashy from Baby and Life – “We visited 9 countries this year and of the 40+ cities we experienced, the Sahara desert road trip in Morocco blew us away.
 It’s not an easy trek but it’s fun to do with kids as long as you give yourselves plenty of time.”
 Check out Yashy’s inspirational video below and article featuring their drive through the Atlas Mountains here – Morocco Desert Drive With Kids.

-2018 family holiday ideas – Australia
+2019 family holiday ideas Australia

 Dawn from 5 Lost Together – “We loved our road trip around Tasmania where we explored National Parks, cute seaside towns and learned more about the history of Australia.
 Tassie, as it is affectionately known as is a sparsely populated and rugged island off the south coast of Australia.
 For a small island, the landscape is incredibly diverse and combines amazing outdoor opportunities with culturally rich cities.
 Our Tasmanian road trip.